-MG Hector Plus Safety: Safety features include electronic stability program (ESP), front and rear parking sensors, hill hold control, ISOFIX child seat anchors, ABS with EBD and brake assist, dual front airbags, and traction control as standard.
+MG Hector Plus Safety: Standard safety features include electronic stability program (ESP), front and rear parking sensors, hill hold control, ISOFIX child seat anchors, ABS with EBD and brake assist, dual front airbags, and traction control.
 It gets up to six airbags in the top-spec variant.